-- Supports communities' ability to raise necessary funds to maintain public safety and enforce marijuana and hemp possession laws. - 2.
-Supports additional state marijuana and hemp enforcement resources, especially for field enforcement. - Opposes under-21 access to marijuana and supports increasing penalties to those supplying to underage individuals. - Supports greater education and research on the harmful effects of high concentrate THC and transparency in the spending of dedicated marijuana education dollars. - 5.
-Supports local opt-in provisions regarding new permits and/or licenses or other marijuana-related activities allowed under state law.

-6. Supports further development of laws and regulations to stop the proliferation of gray and black-market marijuana while coordinating with the federal level to help address safety through research and legal banking, and to reduce conflict between Colorado and federal laws.
+- 1. Supports communities' ability to raise necessary funds to maintain public safety and enforce marijuana and intoxicating hemp and related products possession laws. - 2.
+Supports additional state marijuana and intoxicating hemp enforcement resources, especially for field enforcement. - 3.
+Opposes under-21 access to marijuana and supports increasing penalties to those supplying to underage individuals. - 4.
+Supports greater education and research on the harmful effects of high concentrate THC and transparency in the spending of dedicated marijuana education dollars. - Supports local opt-in provisions regarding new permits and/ or licenses or other marijuana-related activities allowed under state law. - Supports further development of laws and regulations to stop the proliferation of gray- and black-market marijuana while coordinating with the federal level to help address safety through research and legal banking, and to reduce conflict between Colorado and federal laws.